desktop/desktop/docs/getting-started.md

 ## Building

-* Run `npm install` to get all required dependencies on your machine.
+* Run `npm install && git submodule update --recursive --init` to get all required dependencies on your machine.
 * Run `npm start` to compile and launch the application.
 After it's successfully launched you can make changes which will be compiled in the background and these changes will either be hot-loaded into the app (if possible) or accessed by reloading the app (Ctrl/Command+R).

 ## Using Atom?